SergeoLacruz/inventree-supplier-panel/README.md

 ## Working with Farnell
 Farnell shopping carts are not supported but automatic supplier part creation is possible es described below.
 You need a Farnell access key which you enter into the settings.
-Farnell requires a shop (region) to be sand along with the request.
+Farnell requires a shop (region) to be send along with the request.
 The currency for the price breaks is calculated based thereon.
-Actually the shop and the currency is based in the code.
+Actually the shop and the currency is fixed in the code.
 For other countries than Germany this might need to be changed.

 ## Automatically create supplierparts
 The plugin can create supplierparts based on the supplier part number.
 For users with